This classic Amish chicken and noodles turns simple ingredients into heartwarming bliss!

 With a few basic staples and a pot, anyone can make this easy dinner.

-1. PLACE the whole chicken in a large stock pot and cover with chicken broth.
+1. Cook.
+In a large pot, cover the whole chicken with chicken broth.
 Add the onion, garlic, carrots, celery, bay leaf, salt, and pepper.
-Bring to a boil, then cover.
+Bring to a boil, then reduce the heat and simmer for 45-60 minutes.

 Tips for the Best Amish Chicken and Noodles